vb-consulting/Norm.net/Documentation/reference/norm-options.md

 - That means that:

     1) Named parameters are disabled, and positional parameters with $ syntax must always be used (throws `System.NotSupportedException : Mixing named and positional parameters isn't supported`).

-2) Multiple commands in one command string separated by a semicolon (throws `Npgsql.PostgresException : 42601: cannot insert multiple commands into a prepared statement`).
+    2) Multiple commands in one command string separated by a semicolon are disabled (throws `Npgsql.PostgresException : 42601: cannot insert multiple commands into a prepared statement`).

 - Setting this option to true and disabling internal rewriting by the data-access provider, we gain performance benefits.